 Dallas still lacks basic requirements for all businesses and commercial properties to recycle, including a mandate that food enterprises divert food waste from the landfill.
 The city needs an ordinance for business recycling, and it needs it now.

 How can I get involved in the campaign to make Dallas zero waste?

 Join our Zero Waste Alliance to find out how you can help make Dallas zero waste.

 If you think your apartment or condominium manager is not following the new multi-family recycling law, here is a sample message you can send to your landlord to let them know they need to comply with the law:

 I am writing to ask if you are aware of the law requiring Dallas apartment properties with 8 or more units to offer a recycling program to its residents and educate residents about the program.
-This law went into effect January 1st of this year.
+This law went into effect January 1st, 2020.